Timothy Deasy: Fenian Rising in Ireland

-Jersey Light Artillery, and Captain John McCafferty of Morgan’s Raiders, Confederate Cavalry.
+Jersey Light Artillery, and Captain John McCafferty of Morgan's Raiders, Confederate Cavalry.

-On 11 February 1867 Deasy and Captain McCafferty were part of a Fenian raid on Chester Castle in England, which had the objective of securing weapons for a rebellion in Ireland.
+On 11 February 1867, Deasy and Captain McCafferty were part of a Fenian raid on Chester Castle in England, which had the objective of securing weapons for a rebellion in Ireland.
 However, the raid had to be called off as the authorities had been tipped off.
 It soon emerged that the plan had been betrayed by an informer, John Joseph Corydon.
 Tensions were rising amongst the Fenians as the failure to secure weapons meant that plans to launch a rebellion in Ireland by February had to be pushed back to March.

 Preceded by some skirmishes in February, the Fenian Rising had "properly" begun in March 1867, which Deasy sent to Millstreet in County Cork, where he was told to gather recruits and attack military and police buildings.
 He did this in parallel to Fenian commanders doing so across the country as well.
 However, the rising never truly "took off" as the British had long been aware of the coming danger and responded quickly to suppress it.
-By end of March, any semblance of a Fenian rebellion had already been snuffed out.
+By the end of March, any semblance of a Fenian rebellion had already been snuffed out.

 Second-in-Command of the IRB

-Following the crushing of the rebellion, Deasy like many other Fenians would have gone to ground to avoid capture and waited for their next move.
+Following the crushing of the rebellion, Deasy, like many other Fenians, would have gone to ground to avoid capture and waited for their next move.
 Thomas Kelly was not long in attempting to reorganise the Fenians after their defeat.
-Kelly envisioned that the next phrase of Fenian resistance to British rule should come from within England itself, and ordered his remaining officers to meet him there.
+Kelly envisioned that the next phase of Fenian resistance to British rule should come from within England itself, and ordered his remaining officers to meet him there.
 Amongst other roles doled out, Deasy was named Commander of Manchester and Liverpool, two cities with significant Irish populations.
-In September 1867 Kelly held a Fenian conference in Manchester to discuss the future of the Fenian movement and its new campaign in England.
+In September 1867, Kelly held a Fenian conference in Manchester to discuss the future of the Fenian movement and its new campaign in England.
 Amongst other events at that conference, Kelly was named the clear leader of the IRB (in succession to James Stephens).
 Kelly also made clear he wanted to move the IRB away from the Fenian Brotherhood, which he viewed as having become too divided by infighting, and towards Clan na Gael, a new organisation also based in New York City.
 Finally, besides Kelly becoming the clear number one within the IRB, Kelly named Deasy as his aide-de-camp and deputy, effectively naming him second-in-command of the organisation.
-The historical author Joseph O’Neill wrote of the situation "Deasy was Kelly’s ideal second in command, and the Fenian leader was delighted with his appointment.
+The historical author Joseph O'Neill wrote of the situation, "Deasy was Kelly's ideal second in command, and the Fenian leader was delighted with his appointment.
 They shared the same formative experiences and inhabited the same mental world.
 They could sit in silence knowing exactly what the other was thinking."